Efficient Scaling of LLM Training with Flexible Context Parallelism: Overall Workflow and Implementation

 \section{Overall Workflow and Implementation}

-\textbf{Workflow.} We introduce the overall workflow of the DHP scheduler, as illustrated in Figure~\ref{fig:wf}.
+\textbf{Workflow.} The overall workflow of the FCP is illustrated in Figure~\ref{fig:wf}.
 (1) Given a training Global Batch, we first use \textbf{micro-batch planner} to chunk it into multiple micro-batches.
 (2) The scheduler first performs \textbf{memory-aware sequence packing} on micro-batch $\mathcal{B}$ to transform $K$ individual sequences into $K'$ atomic groups $\{\mathcal{G}_i\}$.
 (3) Subsequently, the scheduler invokes the \textbf{2D dynamic programming allocator} to determine the optimal assignment matrix $\boldsymbol{A}$ and CP degrees $\{d_p\}$ for each group.
 (4) After the DP solver is complete, the \textbf{executor} reallocates the hybrid parallel groups and dispatches data to each group.

-\textbf{Implementation Details.} Our implementation is built upon \textbf{Megatron-LM} as the underlying training infrastructure.
-A key design principle is non-intrusiveness: we implement all DHP-specific components as add-on modules without modifying the megatron-core codebase.
-This ensures compatibility and easier maintainability.
-Our system primarily consists of two new core classes: \textbf{Profiler} and \textbf{Scheduler}, which together realize the dynamic parallelism.
-For communication components, our implementation is based on the HCCL communication backend provided within the PyTorch distributed package.
-Below, we detail several key aspects of the DHP implementation:
+\textbf{Implementation Details.} Our implementation is based on the Megatron-LM framework.
+For seamless integration with Megatron, all FCP components are implemented as add-on modules without modifying the Megatron core codebase.
+Our system primarily consists of two new core classes: Scheduler and Profiler, which together achieve robust dynamic parallelism.
+Below, we will detail several key aspects of the FCP implementation:

-(1) \textbf{Dynamic Group Management and Pooling.} To achieve dynamic reconfiguration of context parallel communication groups, the DHP Scheduler recreate the communication groups and correspondingly update the parallel state (MPU).
-Creating new HCCL communication groups on the fly for each batch would significantly increase buffer overhead in the communication backend, further leading to errors.
-To avoid this, the DHP Scheduler maintains a communication group pool created at the beginning of training.
-This pool caches previously established communication groups.
-When constructing a new communication group, the Scheduler first checks the pool for a matching group; a new group is instantiated only if no suitable cached group is found.
-In practice, the total number of unique groups required is limited, and the creation overhead becomes negligible over long training runs.